National Weather Service Forecast for: Waynesville, NC

 &&

-At KCLT and elsewhere: Expect VFR conditions thru the period at
+At KCLT and elsewhere: Expect VFR conditions to prevail at all

 &&